-- The lack of harmonization between relevant laws [For example: Foreign Employment Act (2007) and Human Trafficking and Transportation (Control) Act 2007 as in current form they do not recognize human trafficking for labour exploitation]. - Women, gender experts, gender rights advocates, women migrant workers, and returnee women migrant workers are underrepresented in decisionmaking processes. - The realities and complexities of well inequalities, the as intersectional experiences of migration, unnoticed the go absence of sex genderand disaggregated data, as well as data on other intersectional factors.
-As a
+- The lack of harmonization between relevant laws [For example: Foreign Employment Act (2007) and Human Trafficking and Transportation (Control) Act 2007 as in current form they do not recognize human trafficking for labour exploitation]. - Women, gender experts, gender rights advocates, women migrant workers, and returnee women migrant workers are underrepresented in decisionmaking processes. - The realities and complexities of inequalities, as well as the intersectional experiences of migration, go unnoticed in the absence of sex and gender-disaggregated data, as well as data on other intersectional factors.
+As a result, the experiences of migrants with disabilities, migrants with various sexual orientations and sex characteristics, indigenous

-"If you are aware of how gender influences the opportunities of individuals in society, you are "gender-sensitive".
+"If you are aware of how gender influences the opportunities of individuals in society, you are "gendersensitive".
 If you actively address the causes of gender inequality, you are being "gender-responsive".
 Source

 Addressing the different situations, roles, needs, and interests of women, men, girls, and boys in the design and implementation of activities, policies, and programs.
-A program, policy, or activity that is genderresponsive addresses gender-based barriers, respects gender differences, enables structures, systems, and methodologies to be sensitive to gender, ensures gender parity is a wider strategy to advance gender equality, and evolves to close gaps and eradicate gender-based discrimination.
-Source result, the experiences of migrants with disabilities, migrants with various sexual orientations and sex characteristics, indigenous peoples, and others who are marginalized in other ways continue to be hidden and ignored and it is also hindering the ability of the state to estimate the contributions of migrant women to the economies of both countries of origin and destination.
+A program, policy, or activity that is gender-responsive addresses gender-based barriers, respects gender differences, enables structures, systems, and methodologies to be sensitive to gender, ensures gender parity is a wider strategy to advance gender equality, and evolves to close gaps and eradicate gender-based discrimination.
+Source